oloapinivad/MiLES/README.md

 4.	**North Atlantic Weather Regimes (beta)**: following k-means clustering of 500hPa geopotential height.
 	4 weather regimes over North Atlantic (80W-40E 30N-87.5N) are evaluted using anomalies from daily seasonal cycle.
-North Atlantic 4 EOFs are computed to reduce the phase-space dimension and then k-means clustering using Hartigan-Wong algorithm with k=4 is computed.
+North Atlantic first 4 EOFs are computed to reduce the phase-space dimension and then k-means clustering using Hartigan-Wong algorithm with k=4 is computed.
 	Figures report patterns and frequencies of occurrence.
 NetCDF4 Zip data are saved.
-	*Only 4 regimes and DJF is supported so far.*
+	*Only 4 regimes and DJF season is supported so far.*

 ----------------